COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 The Rangiora dog parks have a Facebook community page - www.facebook.com/RangioraDogParks/.

-To protect public safety and enjoyment, the Waimakariri District Council Dog Control Bylaw 2009 (pdf, 75.5 KB) classifies the district’s parks and reserves into three categories: Dog Prohibited Areas, Leash Control Areas and Under Control Areas.
-The First Schedule of the bylaw lists all the district's reserves and their classifications.
+To protect public safety and enjoyment, the Waimakariri District Council Dog Control Bylaw 2009 (pdf, 2.7 MB) classifies the District’s parks and reserves into three categories: Dog Prohibited Areas, Leash Control Areas and Under Control Areas.
+The First Schedule of the bylaw lists all the District's reserves and their classifications.
 You can exercise your dog off the leash in Under Control Areas as long as you keep the dog under continuous supervision and control.

 Note: If a reserve isn't listed it remains an 'under control area' until reclassified.
 Always check the reserve's signposts before taking a dog onto a reserve.